 mysql-5branch in this step if you want to deploy MySQL 5.

-Use Docker for the Environment and add the following environment variables under Advanced:
+Use Docker for the Runtime and add the following environment variables under Advanced:

 my_database(or your preferred database name)